j4shu/trainerday-to-garmin/README.md

 ## How It Works

 This script simply automates the manual process above.
-It runs start to finish without prompting.
 When you run it, it:

 1. Snapshots your most recent Intervals.icu activity.
 2. Logs in to Garmin.
 The credentials are cached at `~/.garminconnect` for